wprig/wprig/README.md

 ### Enabling HTTPS
 In order to enable HTTPS with BrowserSync, you must supply a valid certificate and key with the Subject Alternative Name of `localhost`.
 Common Name has been deprecated since 2000 ([details](https://www.chromestatus.com/features/4981025180483584)).

-WP Rig can generate a key and certificate valid for `localhost` for you with the command `npm run generate-ssl-cert`.
+WP Rig can generate a key and certificate valid for `localhost` for you with the command `npm run generateCert`.
 The key and certificates will be saved as `BrowserSync/wp-rig-browser-sync-key.key`, `BrowserSync/wp-rig-browser-sync-root-cert.crt` and `BrowserSync/wp-rig-browser-sync-cert.crt` in the WP Rig theme directory.

 To use the generated key and certificate across multiple projects copy `BrowserSync/wp-rig-browser-sync-key.key`, `BrowserSync/wp-rig-browser-sync-root-cert.crt` and `BrowserSync/wp-rig-browser-sync-cert.crt` in the WP Rig theme directory to a global location, such as your home directory, uncomment and update the `keyPath` and `certPath` values in `dev/config/themeConfig.js` with the absolute paths for the key and certificate.